metrumresearchgroup/oauth2-noserver/README.md

 The `AuthURL` and `TokenURL` can be found in the service's oauth documentation.

+# Contexts
+The Refresh functions were previously built around a timer and a shut-down.
+It makes more sense to just pass a context down into those functions from a higher level with their own deadlines / timeouts.

 # Contributing
 Have improvement ideas or want to help ?
 Please start by opening an [issue](https://github.com/metrumresearchgroup/oauth2-noserver/issues)